Skeleta in non-Archimedean and tropical geometry: Semirings

 preserves joins in each variable, and so descends to a homomorphism $\Hom(\alpha,\beta)\oplus\alpha\rightarrow\beta$.\end{proof}

 \

-The definitions of semirings and semimodules are those of algebras and their modules in the category $(\mathbf{Span},\oplus)$.
+The definitions of semirings and semimodules are those of algebras and their modules in the category $(\mathrm{Mod}_\B,\oplus)$.
 I spell out some of these definitions here, in order to fix notation.

-\begin{defns} An \textit{idempotent semiring} $\alpha$, or, more briefly, \textit{semiring}, is a commutative monoid object $(\alpha,+,0)$ in the monoidal category $(\mathbf{Span},\oplus)$.
-Explicitly, it is a span equipped with an additional commutative monoidal operation $+$, with identity $0$, that satisfies
+\begin{defns} An \textit{idempotent semiring} $\alpha$, or, more briefly, \textit{semiring}, is a commutative monoid object $(\alpha,+,0)$ in the monoidal category $(\mathrm{Mod}_\B,\oplus)$.
+Explicitly, it is a $\B$-module equipped with an additional commutative monoidal operation $+$, called \emph{addition}, with identity $0$, that satisfies

 In notation, addition takes priority over joins: $X+Y\vee Z=(X+Y)\vee Z$.
 A semiring homomorphism is a monoid homomorphism.
 The category of semirings is denoted $\frac{1}{2}\mathbf{Ring}$.